……And so the mask falls off.

-But all of this ranting gets to a statement I see being re-broadcasted on the federated timelines on Mastodon which is the following:
+But all of this ranting gets to a statement I see being re-posted are the following.

 Lots of talk about #FacebookEvacuation but how can we get away from #Google?
 What’s the best alternative to Gmail?
 Google Drive?
 Google Photos?
 If you are not paying for it, you’re not the customer; you’re the product being sold

 That ending quote comes from the early 1990’s of the internet.
 Some could argue that quote is utter bullshit and they wish that people would stop using it.
 That People pay for cable TV which has targeted ads so despite if you pay for something you still are the product in which you are being sold to someone in the form of advertisement.
 To which I would have to say to the people that bought cable TV.

 You really suck ass at negotiating your entertainment packages! – S

 Getting back to the original statement the community asked how they can get away from Google.
 Well, here’s our answer that you’ve been waiting for:

 That’s easy!
 You just have to re-write how humans operate.
 That’s all…… Why are you looking at me like that? – S

 Humans can get apathetic if it means having to work for something.
 This is natural for any living creature to take the shortest path to get what they want.
 Let’s take Gmail for example.
 There’s plenty of ISP’s out there who would be more than happy to sell you an e-mail box.
 These ISP’s would give you instructions on how to log in.
 Most modern phones have an e-mail reading system already built into their OS.
 So why don’t they?
 Well…..

 Thanks Shia.
 Exactly.